-This assessment plan for the Life Sciences and Industrial Science apprenticeship standard Laboratory Technician has been the subject of extensive consultation and designed with input from industry experts who have many years of experience working in the sector.
+This assessment plan for the Life Science and Industrial Science apprenticeship standard for Science Manufacturing Technician has been the subject of extensive consultation and designed with input from industry experts who have many years of experience working in the sector.
 The Science Industry Trailblazer group, which I have the pleasure to Chair, includes employers from chemical, primary and secondary pharmaceutical, biotechnology, formulated products, steel-making and nuclear manufacturing.
 We have worked alongside colleagues from the professional bodies and Cogent Skills.